 What Does Pine Needle Tea Taste Like?

 When I first made pine needle tea, I expected an intense pine flavor.
-In fact, the flavors are subtle, pleasant and soothing.
+In fact, the flavors are subtle.

-The notes are mostly earthy, and a little grassy, but definitely with a lovely piney quality that lasts quite a while in your head.
+The notes are mostly earthy, and a little grassy, but definitely with a lovely piney quality that lingers.
 Some needles produce a slightly citrusy flavor.
+All are slightly sweet.

 Benefits of Drinking Pine Needle Tea